-Operator: Good morning, ladies and gentlemen.
-Welcome to JPMorgan Chase's First Quarter 2013 Earnings Call.
+Operator: Please standby, we are about to begin.
+Good morning, ladies and gentlemen.
+Welcome to JPMorgan Chase's First Quarter 2014 Earnings Call.
 This call is being recorded.
 Your line will be muted for the duration of the call.
 We will now go live to the presentation.
 Please standby.

-Marianne Lake - CFO: Thank you.
-Good morning, everyone.
-I am going to take you through the presentation, which is available on our website.
-Please refer to the disclaimer regarding forward-looking statements at the back of the presentation.
+Marianne Lake - CFO: Thank you, operator.
+Good morning, everybody.
+As ever I'm going to take you through the earnings presentation, which is available on our website.
+Please refer to the disclaimer regarding forward-looking statements, which is at the back of the presentation.